snubwoody/wakunguma.com/src/articles/rust-compile-times.md

 }
 ```

-This adds up quite a lot, especially if there are multiple generics, `fn largest<T,S>()`, so a really
-common function like that gets used in multiple places will generate a lot of code.
+Generics can generate **a lot** of duplicated code.

 ### Build scripts
-Some build scripts bundle entire libraries or resources into the executable, this relies on I/O and is not cheap.
+Build scripts are usually used to bundle resources and generate code, this relies on I/O and is not cheap.

 ### Macros
 Macros are the final piece of the puzzle.
 It's quite easy to make a macro that has horrible compile
 times.
 The issue is that macros are expanded during dev time and during compile time.
 So slow macros also affect your IDE experience.